Apron: Inside flat trim member which is used under the stool at the bottom of the window.

 Rafter: Structural members of a roof which support the roof load and run from the ridge to the eaves (overhang).

-Rough opening: The framed opening without any casing or finishing.
+Rough opening: The unfinished opening formed by the framing members (the top one is the “header”, the side ones are the “jack studs”, and the bottom one is the “rough sill”; also rough openings in brick walls are know as “masonry openings”) without any casing or finishing.
 Where the window or door is to be installed.
 Openings are larger than the size of the unit to allow shimming and insulating.

 Rough sill: The horizontal framing member, usually a 2 x 4, which forms the bottom of the rough opening.
 It is toe-nailed into the jack studs and is supported by cripples.